aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaims.md

 At this point, the node is considered ready to go.

+Karpenter assumes that a NodeClaim will register within 15 minutes of being requested.
+Karpenter will not launch additional capacity while waiting for this.
+As they are booting up, NodeClaims are included in the scheduling simulation for both launch and termination flows.

-If a node doesn’t appear as registered after 15 minutes since it was first created, the NodeClaim is deleted.
+If a node doesn’t appear as registered after 15 minutes, the NodeClaim is deleted.
 Karpenter assumes there is a problem that isn’t going to be fixed.
 No pods will be deployed there.
 After the node is deleted, Karpenter will try to create a new NodeClaim.

 ## NodeClaim drift and disruption

-Although NodeClaims play a role in replacing nodes that drift or have been disrupted, as a Karpenter user, NodeClaims should not be modified, and should only be a tool for monitoring.
+Although NodeClaims play a role in replacing nodes that drift or have been disrupted, to a Karpenter user, NodeClaims are immutable and cannot be modified.
+NodeClaims should only be a tool for monitoring.

 For details on Karpenter disruption, see [Disruption]({{< ref "./disruption" >}}).